exmrcoin/dapp-2/README.md

 # dApp's
 Creation of dApp #2 with implementations for EXMR FDN. token

-# We are integrating the developers to start this May 2020
+# We are integrating the developers to start soon as possible.